25 Gilded Age Books to Read

 The Book Girls Say…

-In writing this account of the times, the author drew upon hundreds of memoirs, autobiographies, oral histories, and other primary sources in order to transport us to the daily lives of these children and their families.
+In writing this account of the times, the author drew upon hundreds of memoirs, autobiographies, oral histories, and other primary sources to transport us to the daily lives of these children and their families.

 Book Summary